 The Tokyo-to Nogyo-sai (東京都農業祭) is also held in the precincts every year from November 2 to 3.

 A rite is performed on each of the three days, but on Nov 3, which is the anniversary of Emperor Meiji's birthday, an envoy from the Imperial Court attends the rite.

 Bugaku, noh & kyogen, hogaku hobu, sankyoku and satsuma biwa are performed at the temporary stage set up in front of the shrine building.
 Of these, noh & kyogen is not allowed to take photos.

 Folk performing arts will be performed in front of the second torii gate, though what will be played differs every year.

 Chrysanthemum flowers will be on display along the main approach from the second torii gate.
 This exhibition will be a month long.

 Ikebana flowers (Japanese traditional flower arragements) offered to the divinities will be displayed at the corridor.

 Sake liquors, traditional sweets and specialty products dedicated to the deities from around the nation are also on display at the corridor.

-Martial arts will be demonstrated in the northwestern part of the precincts on Nov 3 all day long.
+About 60 old schools of martial arts demonstrates their skills in the northwestern part of the precincts on Nov 3 all day long (10am-4pm).

 Momote-shiki is a kind of traditional archery ritual.
 It is held at the northeastern part of the shrine grounds on Nov 3.

 The Tokyo-to Nogyo-sai, literally meaning the Tokyo Agriculture Festival, is also held on the northern grounds of the shrine every year from November 2 to 3.

 Tents displaying vegetables, flowers, etc. are set up.

 A fortune boat composed of vegetables is on display.